thehamish555/thehamish555.github.io/docs/minecraft/servers.md

 ## Servers

+{: .important-title}
+> Whitelist
+>
+> Each server has a controlled private whitelist, just because you are in one server does not mean you are in all of them.

 | Server Name | IP Address | Version | Platform | Requirements | Seed |
 | --- | --- | --- | --- | --- | --- |
 | Vanilla Survival | lester.serveminecraft.net | 1.21 | Java | Simple Voice Chat (Avoid Discord Calls) | 6870235221796779740 |